jamesscottbrown/respacer/README.md

-# Reposition
+# Respacer

-Reposition is a library for adjusting the position of points or line-segments to avoid overlaps.
+Respacer is a library for adjusting the position of points or line-segments to avoid overlaps.

 It accepts an array of objects, each of which has a property storing its 1D position, and returns a new array containing the objects with an added property storing the adjusted position.